All Products

 • Edit DDL: Edit the DDL statement for the current physical table.

-• Import from Table: Click Import From Table, and in the Import From Table dialog box, select the source table that contains the fields to import, select the desired fields, and click Add to import them.
+• Import from Table: Click Import from Table.
+In the Import from Table dialog box, select the source table and the fields to import, and then click Add.

 Field list

-• Text: varchar and char.
+• Text: varchar, char.

-• Numeric: int, Smallint, tinyint, and float.
+• Numeric: int, smallint, tinyint, float.

-• Datetime: date.
+• Date/Time: date.
 The MaxCompute compute engine supports datetime.

 Note